boypanjaitan16/exercise/README.md

-# Getting Started with this project
+# Getting started with this project

-This project contains rich JS stack build on multiple services
+This project is for learning MERN stack purpose, it's contains rich JS stack build on multiple services

 ## Front-end